Aya0813/clinical-ml-tutorials-summer24/ETH-Zurich-Tutorial/README.md

 - 📔 `notebooks/` – Colab Jupyter Notebook
 -  HAVE the participant version and FINAL version
+-  HAVE The pandas profiling report as well - and ask GPT where does it fit best

 - 🛝 `slides/` – Tutorial presentation slides